tasteking/PonziSleuth/README.md

     conda activate PonziSleuth
     ```

-    If you use other vitural environment manager, make sure that the python version of the virtural environment is `>=3.10.14`
+    If you use other vitural environment managers, make sure that the python version of the virtural environment is `>=3.10.14`

 - Install PonziSleuth python package
     ```bash